 - Body temperature

 Beyond just displaying digital readouts via their apps, Whoop and Oura suggest the best times for activity vs recovery to help you stay balanced.
 Your device might suggest you push harder, slow down, or take a breather — unless of course, you’re doing things just right.
-Through continuous analysis of your sleep and physical activity patterns, you’ll learn how to perform better, how to manage your energy, and when to allow your body to rest — all three of which are critical for any athlete (or mathlete!) seeking optimal results.
+Through continuous analysis of your sleep and physical activity patterns, you’ll learn how to perform better, how to manage your energy, and when to allow your body to rest — all three of which are critical for any athlete (including sleep-deprived student athletes!) seeking optimal results.

 Sleep and recovery optimization wearables from Oura and Whoop predict your readiness to perform, and provide personalized recommendations that reduce your chance of injury.
 You’ll also get bedtime suggestions each night, intended to help you exercise harder and recover more quickly.
 This is HUGE given how critical a good night’s rest is to overall health.